lbzfran/compile-mode.nvim/readme.md

 `:Compile <args>`

 Calls a temporary buffer that executes the arguments its given.

 The buffer can be closed quickly with `q`.

-The arguments are temporarily stored during the current session.
+The passed arguments are temporarily stored during the current session, and removed everytime a new set of arguments are given to the command.

 `:Recompile`